 Breaking the Cycle

 The best way to stop this sebum over-secretion is to skip washing your hair.
 As counterintuitive as it sounds, skipping the occasional shampoo can help over time.
 Start slowly.
 Skip the shampoo one or two days a week, when you can wear a hat or when you'll be home all day.
 After a few weeks, increase the number.
 The eventual goal is to be able go two to three days between shampoos to get the oil production under control.
-Just don't expect to get there overnight—instead, give it months.
+Just don't expect to get there overnight—instead, give it a few months.
 Experiment with dry shampoos and hair powders like Playa's Soft Volume Power ($24,) which are designed to help soak up that oil without stripping your scalp of its necessary sebum.

 What Products to Use

 Your greasy hair might also be the result of product and conditioner buildup, so use a clarifying shampoo or treatment twice per month (but no more, for the reasons previously discussed).
-These ones are great:
+These options are great: